 We don’t really know why bees perform this Washboarding behavior.
 But, bee colonies have been doing it for more years than humans can count.

-Strangely not every hive in the yard will exhibit this behavior which lead us to think perhaps it is not an environmental issue.
-It also takes place more in the afternoon when little foraging is occuring.
+Strangely not every hive in the bee yard will exhibit this behavior which leads us to think perhaps it is not an environmental issue.
+It also takes place more in the afternoon when little foraging is occurring.